-3.3 Risk oversight and management
+3.3 Risk Oversight and Management

 The Board will provide oversight of ARPC's risk management.
-The Committee will support this and be responsible for reviewing the appropriateness of the systems of risk oversight and management that are established and maintained by the Board.
-This includes reviewing the adequacy of, and internal audit findings relating to, the Risk Management Framework and the Business Continuity Management Policy.
+The Committee will support this by reviewing the appropriateness of the systems of risk oversight and management that are established and maintained by the Board by undertaking the following activities.